Microlocal Morse theory of wrapped Fukaya categories: Review of categorical notions

 \subsection{Smooth and proper categories}

-We say a category $\C$ is smooth (sometimes called homologically smooth) if its diagonal bimodule $\C_{\Delta}$ is perfect.
+We say a category $\C$ is smooth (sometimes called homologically smooth) if its diagonal bimodule $\C_{\Delta}$ is perfect (a $(\C,\D)$ bimodule is called perfect if it is split-generated by tensor products of representable bimodules $\hom_\C(-,X)\otimes\hom_\D(Y,-)$).

 We say $\C$ is proper (sometimes called compact) if its diagonal bimodule $\C_{\Delta}$ is proper, or if equivalently $\hom_{\C}(X,Y)$ is a perfect $\ZZ$-module for any two objects $X,Y \in \C$.
 Smoothness and properness are Morita-invariant notions; in particular $\C$ is smooth (resp.\ proper) if and only if $\Perf\C$ is.

-In general, the subcategories of modules $\Perf\C$ and $\Prop\C$ do not coincide,\footnote{Rather, they are in some sense `Morita dual' in that $\Prop\C=\Fun(\Perf\C^\op,\Perf\ZZ)$.} however they are related under the above finiteness assumptions on $\C$: \begin{lemma} If $\C$ is proper, then $\Perf \C \subseteq \Prop \C$ and if $\C$ is smooth, then $\Prop \C \subseteq \Perf \C$.
+In general, the subcategories of modules $\Perf\C$ and $\Prop\C$ do not coincide,\footnote{Rather, they are in some sense `Morita dual' in that $\Prop\C=\Fun(\Perf\C^\op,\Perf\ZZ)$.} however they are related under the above finiteness assumptions on $\C$: \begin{lemma} If $\C$ is proper then $\Perf \C \subseteq \Prop \C$, and if $\C$ is smooth then $\Prop \C \subseteq \Perf \C$.
 In particular, if $\C$ is smooth and proper, then $\Prop\C=\Perf\C$. \end{lemma}

 \begin{lemma} Properness is inherited by full subcategories, and smoothness passes to quotients/localizations.

 \end{lemma}